The family wishlist that ends the guessing

 The other 90% get a candle.
 Build your list in 30 seconds, share one link, and let the people who love you finally know what to buy.
 Out loud.
 On purpose.

 Free.
 No credit card.
-No reindeer sweaters.
+No duplicate gifts.